chandreatti/anti-debt/README.md

 ## 💻 About

-Anti-debt is a project to help people organize spending and avoid debts.
+Anti-debt is a project to help people organize spendings and avoid debts.

 <br>